 When the results of both surveys were combined, researchers found the percentage of people who believed e-cigarettes were less harmful than regular cigarettes decreased from 45 percent in 2012 to 35 percent in 2017.
 The number of people who thought e-cigarettes were as harmful as regular cigarettes increased to 45 percent in that time and those who believed e-cigs were more harmful remained low, at 10 percent.

 The results of this study were published March 29 in the Journal of the American Medical Association (JAMA).
-The authors noted that the findings of this latest study emphasize the urgent “need to accurately communicate the risks of e-cigarettes to the public.”
-They added that as more and more people realize the harm caused by e-cigarettes, they will be less willing to use them.
+The authors noted that the findings of this latest study emphasize the urgent “need to communicate the risks of e-cigarettes to the public accurately.”
+They added that as more people become aware of the harm e-cigarettes cause, they will be less inclined to use them.

 E-Cigarettes are Harmful